rundeck-plugins/job-kill-handler-addon/README.md

+# This is deprecated and is part of the Rundeck codebase; use the bundled one.

 # Rundeck Kill Handler Add-On
 This add-on allows to track the PIDs of processes executed on a remote node, and then issue a kill command for those PIDs when the job finish.
 The feature must be configured on each job where it's needed.